mohamed-zein/k8-beginners-course/unit06-k8s-concepts-pods-replicaSets-deployment/README.md

-# Kubernetes Concepts - PODs, ReplicaSets, Deployment
+# Unit 6: Kubernetes Concepts - PODs, ReplicaSets, Deployment
 ## PODs
 This section is about creating a POD using a YAML based configuration file.